Documentation Index

 maxDepth controls how many additional re-delegation hops are allowed.
 With maxDepth: 2, the receiving agent can delegate to another agent, but that next agent cannot delegate further.

-The default maxDepth when not specified is 3.
+maxDepth when not specified is 3.

 Cascading revocation

-If the chain is orchestrator → sub → subSub, revoking orchestrator → sub also revokes sub → subSub immediately.
+Revoking a chain removes it and all chains created downstream of it in the same tree.orchestrator → sub → subSub, revoking orchestrator → sub also revokes sub → subSub immediately.
 Any agent that relied on the revoked permissions will get allowed: false on its next authorization check.

 Effective permissions

-To see the full set of permissions an agent has at a given moment, including those received through active chains:
+To see the full set of permissions an agent has at a given moment, including those received through active chains:authorize() request.
+You can call it directly to inspect what an agent can currently do before attempting an action.

 Listing chains